The foundational playbook for Founders to create the next

 Despite what is portrayed in the movies and other media, the overnight success story is extremely rare.
 Mastery doesn’t come from a single attempt.
 Success is a process.
 Without discipline, the process almost always leads to failure.

-Establishing the right foundation is vital for one important reason: Startups fail.
+Establishing the right foundation is vital for one important reason: without it, failure is inevitable.
 If your impact startup fails, the impact will be felt beyond the walls of your startup – and that is not the result that anyone wants.

 Eric Ries in The Lean Startup makes the point that “a startup exists not just to make stuff, make money or even serve customers.
 They exist to learn how to build a sustainable business”.
-This is the desired outcome of all the Founders with whom we interact: to transform their community through sustainable impact because that is how lasting change takes hold.
+This is the desired outcome of all the Founders with whom we interact: to transform their community through sustainable impact and lasting change.
 Impact entrepreneurship is hard already, don’t add to the challenge with a scattershot approach.

 Strategic Process: Double Diamond

-The tenets of the Double Diamond model are anchored in Product Development and are applicable to building out your startup.
-Consisting of two main stages, the model seeks to ensure that you Build the Right Product/Service/Offering before spending significant time and money developing the product (and Build it Right).
+The tenets of the Double Diamond model are anchored in Product Development and are applicable to establishing your startup.
+Consisting of two main stages, the model seeks to ensure that you Build the Right Product (or Service) before spending significant time and money developing the product (and Build it Right).

 Remember, startups exist to learn how to build sustainable impact.
 This is a long-haul journey.
 You’ll need to conserve resources during your early days in order to drive development.
 This is accomplished through a process called “validated learning.”
-As assumptions are tested and validated (or invalidated), the components of the product will be revealed and enable you to Build your Product/Service/Offering Right.
+As assumptions are tested and validated (or invalidated), the components of the product should be revealed and enable you to Build your Product Right.

 Book: Inspired ➔